nola-a/okgit/README.md

    1ffa340..71b62d8  feature/feature1-develop -> origin/feature1-develop
    e59d286..e3ffe3c  feature/feature2-develop -> origin/feature2-develop
 ```
-It is worth pointing out that fetch doesn't update nothing, only the references get updated.
-That is, it is always safe run git fetch.
+It is worth pointing out that fetch doesn't update nothing, only the references get updated: it is always safe to run git fetch.
-In the above case we noticed that two branches received updates in the syntax: oldsha..newsha localbranch -> remote tracked branch
+In the above example we noticed that two branches received updates in the syntax: oldsha..newsha localbranch -> remote tracked branch

 ### Item 4: differences between references
-In any moment, differences between two references could be done using the git diff command, and considering that a Git reference could be a TAG, a commit ID, a branch name
+Anytime you can check on the differences between the two references using git diff, remember that a Git reference could be a TAG, a commit ID or a branch name

 ```bash
 $ git fetch